HLS-PGR-newsletter/HLS-PGR-newsletter/socials.md

 The talks going on in Drapers and The Phoenix are likely to be of interest to those in HLS

-[Click here](https://pintofscience.co.uk/events/coventry) for the main for more information about the events and specific subjects.
+[Click here](https://pintofscience.co.uk/events/coventry) for the official website for more information about the events and specific subjects.

 # Questions